-Finally, Table 6 displays the effect of close to constant returns to scale in development effort on average probability of commercialization success.
-It shows that, as in the case when the inventor prefers basic research, the average probability of commercialization success can be higher in Sweden than in the United States.
-This occurs in the firm general advantage case, and is a result of the fact that inventor development effort in the established firm is greater in Sweden than in the United States.
+Lastly, Table 6 displays the effect of close to constant returns to scale in development effort on average probability of commercialization success.
+It shows that, as in the case when the inventor prefers basic research, the average probability of commercialization success can be higher in Sweden than in the US.
+This occurs in the firm general advantage case, and is a result of the fact that inventor development effort in the established firm is greater in Sweden than in the US.

-To sum up, the robustness checks show that the main results for the US system are robust to changes in the inventor's preference for basic research, the productivity of the development effort, or the degree of decreasing returns to development effort when firms have equal skills or when the established firm has a general advantage.
+To sum up, the robustness checks show that the main results for the US system are robust to changes in the inventor's preference for basic research, the productivity of the development effort or the degree of decreasing returns to development effort when firms have equal skills or when the established firm has a general advantage.
 However, when the established firm has a skill advantage, these changes affect the mode of licensing.
-If the inventor prefers basic research or if there are close to constant returns to scale in development effort, the TTO chooses to license to startups more often, and if development effort is productive, the TTO chooses to license to startups less often.
+If the inventor prefers basic research or if there are close to constant returns to scale in development effort, the TTO chooses to license to startups more often, and if development effort is very productive, the TTO chooses to license to startups less often.
 Similarly, the main results for the Swedish system are robust when firms have equal skills or when the established firm has a skill advantage.
 When the established firm has a general advantage, these changes affect the mode of licensing.
-If the inventor prefers basic research or if there are close to constant returns to scale in development effort, the inventor chooses the startup less often, and if development effort is productive, the inventor chooses the startup more often.
+If the inventor prefers basic research or if there are close to constant returns to scale in development effort, the inventor prefers basic research or if there are close to constant returns to scale in development effort, the inventor prefers basic research or if there are close to constant returns to scale in development effort, the inventor chooses the startup less often and if development effort is very productive, the inventor chooses the startup more often.
 Nevertheless, the Swedish system is still more conducive to startups if established firms have some kind of advantage.

 The changes in commercialization mode also affect average probabilities of commercialization success.
-The result that the average probability of commercialization success is always higher in the United States is robust to changes in productivity of the development effort.
+The result that the average probability of commercialization success is always higher in the US, is robust to changes in productivity of the development effort.
 However, if the inventor prefers basic research or if there are close to constant returns to scale in development effort and any of the two is combined with a general advantage for the established firm, then indeed the average probability of commercialization success is higher in Sweden.
 From this analysis, it is clear that which country has the highest probability of commercialization success depends crucially on which commercialization mode the TTO and the inventor choose.
-When both agents choose to license to an established firm, the agency problem present in the United States implies that the inventor exerts more effort in Sweden, and the latter has a higher rate of commercialization success.
-When the TTO chooses to license to an established firm while the inventor chooses the startup, which system generates the highest probability of commercialization success hinges on whether the established firm has an advantage in commercialization.
-When both the TTO and the inventor choose to license to the startup, it is more likely that the invention is commercialized in the United States if σ is low and r_F is low, and conversely, in Sweden if σ is high and r_F is high.
+When both agents choose to license to an established firm, the agency problem present in the US implies that the inventor exerts more effort in Sweden, and the latter has a higher rate of commercialization success.
+When the TTO chooses to license to an established firm while the inventor chooses the startup, which system generates the highest probability of commercialization success hinges on whether the established firm has an advantage in commercialization or not.
+When both the TTO and the inventor chooses to license to the startup, it is more likely that the invention is commercialized in the US if σ is low and r_F is low, and conversely in Sweden if σ is high and r_F is high.